usmanity/usmanity.github.com/resume.md

   <p>
     I'm a web developer with a love for user experience.
 I live in San Francisco and I like photography.
-When I'm not coding, I like to eat good pizza, go try to discover something new in San Francisco, read about space.
-I also love NASA.
+When I'm not coding, I like to eat good pizza, try to discover something new in San Francisco, read about space technologies.
   </p>
 </div>
 <hr/>